rui-uestc/SelComm_Webots/README.md

 ## How to train

-Open the file named 6robots_360lidar_pedestrian.wbt with Webots, and close Webots.
+Open the file named 6robots_360lidar_pedestrian.wbt with Webots, and then close Webots.

 To train the human-crowd scenario, running the following command::